What Is Witch Hazel and What Are its Benefits?

 Hamamelis virginiana is a type of shrub native to North America.
 For centuries, natives used it for inflammation relief as well as to treat a variety of other skin conditions.
-And witch hazel still benefits us to this day!

-1) It Can Relieve Inflammation
+1) Witch Hazel Can Relieve Inflammation

 Inflammation is the body’s natural response to illness and injury.
 However, chronic inflammation can lead to serious illness and discomfort.

 Witch hazel has both anti-inflammatory and antioxidant properties that neutralize free radicals.
 When applied directly to the skin, it reduces swelling and fights bacteria.

 In addition to witch hazel, another wonderful way to reduce inflammation is by supplementing with turmeric.
 In fact, Natural Wellness’s Turmeric 95 reduces inflammation in your liver and throughout your body.